mlpack/blog/doc/tutorials/Saurabh2017Week06.md

+@brief Build testing with Docker and VMs - Week 6
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs Week 6
+@page Saurabh2017WeekSix Build testing with Docker and VMs - Week 6
-Date: 2017-07-12 10:07:00
+@date 2017-07-12 10:07:00

-Tags: gsoc, docker
-Author: Saurabh Gupta
+@section Saurabh2017WeekSix Build testing with Docker and VMs - Week 6

 After building first draft image with clang, there were a lot of problems with the Dockerfile.
 I need to install the boost, armadillo, clang into the